Ernie Haase & Signature Sound: 2020–present

 In June 2020, Haase had suspended their touring schedule due to the COVID-19 pandemic.
 Later they created the Living Room Sing to which they sang songs from their Something Beautiful album.
-On September 11, they renamed it to Friday Night Sing, a series of 16 episodes of stories and songs which featured many special guests.
+On September 11, they renamed it to Friday Night Sing, a 16 episodes series of stories and songs which featured many special guests.
 It premiered every Friday night from September 11 to December 25, 2020.
 In March 2021, Haase announced that on March 12 they will continue their touring schedule.
 The group then released Keeping On on July 23, 2021.
-The album was the final project to feature Devin McGlamery as it was announced on September 14, 2021, that he would be leaving the group at the end of October and Doug Anderson would be rejoining the group in November 2021.
+The album was the final project to feature Devin McGlamery as it was announced on September 14, 2021, that he would be leaving the group at the end of October after 11 years and Doug Anderson would be rejoining the group in November 2021.
+In October 2021, they created a second season of the Friday Night Sing called Good To Be Home, a 10 episodes series.
+Just like the first season, they shared stories and sang songs from their Keeping On album and it too feature some special guests.
+The show premiered every Friday night from October 8 to December 10, 2021.

 In 2022, the group crossed genres and recorded a traditional pop album called Decades of Love, an album of standard pop love songs that were covered by the group spanning nearly 10 decades.
 The album was released on August 5, 2022.
 The project originally was dedicated to the wives of the group's members, but became a successful album by being a top 10 pop music release on iTunes the week it was released.
 The group continues to be one of the top acts in the Gospel and Christian music field.
+In 2023, the group celebrated 20 years by recording a live album in Amsterdam entitled Live in Amsterdam: A 20th Anniversary Celebration which was released on August 10, 2023.
+The album features some of the groups most popular songs.
+This was the final album to feature Paul Harkey.

+In February 2024, they created a third season of the Friday Night Sing, a 6 episodes series.
+In this season, each member shared stories about their families and their journey with the group.
+All Friday Night Sing episodes (including Good To Be Home) were live-streamed on YouTube.
+They've sang songs from their Live in Amsterdam album including some hymns.
+The show premiered every Friday night from February 2 to March 8, 2024.

+On April 23, it was announced that Paul Harkey will step down from the group after 12 years at the end of May 2024 and that Christopher Taylor will be the new bass singer on June 15.
+On October 4, 2024, they released a DVD/CD album called Live in Memphis.
+It was recorded at the Memphis Quartet Show in Memphis, Tennessee.
+On April 27, 2025 original pianist Garry Jones died aged 62 after a brief battle with metastatic cancer.